i-laird/Derivation_Solver/README.md

 There are plans to deploy the application automatically to the cloud using GitHub Actions.

 Actions are defined in the `.github/workflows` folder.
-These tests are required to pass in order to merge a pull request into master.
+These tests are required to pass in order to merge a pull request into main.

-Note: the only approved way to contribute to master is by a [squash merge](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges#squash-and-merge-your-commits).
+Note: the only approved way to contribute to main is by a [squash merge](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges#squash-and-merge-your-commits).

 ------------------------------------------------------------------------